-The LPHA must determine medical necessity as outlined below:
+The LPHA must determine medical necessity as outlines below:

-- For patients in residential treatment settings: - Within seven (7) calendar days of first service or first intake appointment for adults (age 18+); or - Within 14 calendar days of first service or first intake appointment for youth (age 17 and under). - For patients in non-residential (e.g., outpatient) treatment settings: - Within 30 calendar days of first service or first intake appointment for adults (age 21+); or - Within 60 calendar days of first service or first intake appointment for youth (age 17 and under) and young adults (age 18-20), and for those adults (age 21+) who are documented as experiencing homelessness.
-See Initial Engagement Authorizations section for more details.
+- For patients in residential treatment settings: - Within 7 calendar days of first service or first intake appointment for adults (age 18+) OR

+Within $\overline{14}$ calendar days of first service or first intake appointment for youth (ages 12-17)

+Within 14 calcillations of hist scivice of hist intake appointment for youth (ages 12-1)

+• For patients in non-residential (e.g., outpatient) treatment settings:

+Within 30 calendar days of first service or first intake appointment for adults (ages 21+) OR

+Within 60 calendar days of first service or first intake appointment for youth (ages 12-17) and young adults (ages 18-20), and for those adults (age 21+) who are documented as experiencing homelessness.

 Providers need to make every effort to complete the assessment with the shortest duration possible.
-The initial assessment with the patient shall be performed in-person or by telehealth (where the patient is in the community or in the home) by an LPHA, licensed eligible LPHA, or registered/certified counselor, as this will ensure admission to the appropriate LOC.
-If the completed assessment findings indicate no qualifying SUD diagnosis (except under EPSDT as defined above) to establish medical necessity, services are reimbursable under DMC within the 30- or 60-day initial assessment period timeline by documenting an appropriate diagnosis code described in the Reimbursement and Diagnosis Codes section below.
+The initial assessment with the patient shall be performed vis face-to-face or by telehealth (where the patient is in the community or in the home) by an LPHA, licensed eligible LPHA, or registered/certified counselor, as this will ensure admission to the appropriate LOC.
+If the completed assessment findings indicate no qualifying SUD diagnosis (except under EPSDT as defined above) to establish medical necessity, services are reimbursable under DMC is within the 30- or 60-day initial assessment period timeline by using a qualifying International Classification of Diseases Tenth Revision (ICD-10) code such as "other specified", "unspecified", or "factors influencing health status and contact with health services" conditions.

-Providers must include a Miscellaneous Note in the individual patient record which details:
+Providers must include a Miscellaneous Note in the individual patient record detailing:

-- Reason(s) for being unable to meet the 30- to 60-day timeline; - Basis for the status of the diagnosis and establishment of medical necessity; and/or - Homelessness status if seeking up to 60-days to complete the initial assessment.
+- 1. reason(s) for being unable to meet the 30- to 60- timeline; - 2. basis for the status of the diagnosis and establishment of medical necessity; and/or - 3. homelessness status if seeking up to 60-days to complete the initial assessment.

-If a patient withdraws from treatment prior to establishing a DSM diagnosis for Substance-Use Disorders, and later returns, the 30- to 60-day time period starts over.
-Assessments shall be updated as clinically appropriate and based upon medical necessity when the patient's condition changes.
+If a patient withdraws from treatment prior to establishing a DSM diagnosis for Substance-related and Addictive Disorders, and later returns, the 30- to 60-day time period starts over.
+Assessments shall be updated as clinically appropriate when the beneficiary's condition changes.